walterhiggins/WMPJS/README.md

 We haven't used the console.log() function before.
 It's a built-in function which will print out a message for display in the server console window.
 You can also use the 'console.log()' function in interactive mode at the server console window.
 Issue `js console.log( 8 + 3 )` and you'll see it prints the result.
 We'll use console.log() quite a lot in upcoming examples.
 This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.

-You may be wondering what the `;` (semi-colon) is doing at the end of the line.
-The semi-colon is used to end each statement in javascript.
-It's not strictly needed but you should use it anyway.
+You may be wondering what the `;` (semicolon) is doing at the end of the line.
+The semicolon is used to end each statement in javascript.
+If you think of a statement as a sentence, then the semicolon ';' is to statements what the full stop '.' is to sentences.
+In javascript the semicolon isn't strictly needed but you should use it anyway.

 Another thing you might notice is there is no `js ` command in the helloWorld.js file.
 The `js ` prefix (text which is placed in front of other text) is only needed when executing javascript at the server console or in-game prompt.
 It's never used or needed inside javascript files.